 Next, take the square root of blockSizeSquare

 to calculate the HFS+ block size.
 If your hexdecimal calculator has a square root function, use it.
-Otherwise, follow this algorithm:
+Otherwise,

 - If